 Civil Case Appeals

-Civil Case Appeals Attorneys in Southfield and Detroit
+Civil Case Appeals Attorneys in Southfield, Ann Arbor & Detroit

 Many decisions rendered in civil court can be subject to appeal.
 The purpose of the appeals court is to review the court proceedings for errors in law.
 If a judge or a panel of judges find that an error of law indeed occurred that influenced the verdict, the court can overturn the decision against you.
 In a Southfield Michigan civil appeals case, you’ll need an experienced and compassionate advocate from the Law Office of Rathi and Associates, one that is knowledgeable in writing and filing briefs to present your case.